meva77/facility-know-app/README.md

 Angular 1 Seed application

 ## Installation
-This App takes care of all basic setup of application for dhis, simply clone it and start development.
+This App searches a facility and displays the information about it

 ### Authors
-1. John Francis Mukulu
+1. Group B
 =======
 # facility-know-app
 Searching facility &amp; display information about it